 During the Epic Games trial, Craig Federighi, Apple’s senior vice president of software engineering said, “as of today, we have a level of malware on the Max that we don’t find acceptable and is much worse than iOS”.

 Luckily, there are ways you can minimize security risks on your iPhone.
-We bring you 7 easy ways to boost your iPhone security so none of your data gets into the wrong hands.
+We bring you 7 easy ways to boost your iPhone privacy and security so none of your data gets into the wrong hands.

 1. Disable Lock Screen Options